houdeyfa/One-Handed-Keyboard-English/README.md

 # **One-Handed Keyboard**

-> We received an unusual email.
+> The original project owner received an unusual email.
 The sender's daughter was run over by a heavy truck on her way to school and permanently lost the use of her right hand.
 She now has to constantly move between the keyboard and mouse when she uses a computer, which is slow and exhausting.
 He asked us to help him build a one-handed keyboard for his daughter.

 ![Left-hand small keyboard](/Docs/Image/左手小键盘右侧面.jpg "Left-hand small keyboard")